Galaxies, Early Universe, Space Telescopes

 The CEERS Collaboration

-The Cosmic Evolution Early Release Science (CEERS) Survey is a selected Cycle 1 ERS program that will efficiently cover 100 sq. arcmin of the sky with JWST imaging and spectroscopy, taking advantage of JWST's various parallel observing capabilities.
+The Cosmic Evolution Early Release Science (CEERS) Survey is a selected DD-ERS Program that will efficiently cover 100 sq. arcmin of the sky with JWST imaging and spectroscopy, taking advantage of JWST's various parallel observing capabilities.
 I am a Key Project Architect for the program, major contributor to the pre-launch data products, and Group Leader of the Simulations Working Group and Junior Scientist Working Group.
 Publications from the CEERS Collaboration are available here.

 Get In Touch